ken0361/Group_Project/Portfolio/System Design.md

 If the booked field in the desktop reply message received by M5 stack after scanning a book is not empty, M5 stack would send a prompt message with the topic of the current user_id to the Wed (a user).
 The user receives the reminder and knows he can go to borrow the book now.

 ## Data persistence mechanisms
-This design is a lightweight design, so the database is not used, and the json file is used to maintain the book information.
-The json file of each book is as follows:
+This design is lightweight , so the database is not used, and the JSON file is used to maintain the book information.
+The JSON file of each book is as follows:

 <img src="./images/desktop10.png" width = "320" height = "250" alt="desktop10" align=center />